Jinger Duggar Rocks Blue Shorts In New Workout Instagram Share

 Jinger Duggar has posted a new Instagram photo on Wednesday that focuses on her workout routine at home.
-However, it may just be the blue shorts that she is rocking that gets the attention.
+However, the blue shorts that she was rocking may be what earn the most attention.

 The Counting On star has strayed from her famous family’s rules of wearing only skirts and dresses to doing her own thing.
-Jinger had expressed in the past how much she loves fashionable clothes and she seems to be making the most of it these days.
-In the new Instagram share, she talked about trying to keep herself active while at home with husband, Jeremy Vuolo.
+Jinger had expressed in the past how much she loves fashionable clothes, and she seems to be making the most of it these days.
+In the new Instagram share, she talked about trying to keep herself active while at home with husband Jeremy Vuolo.
 According to Jinger, they both exercise together, mostly while daughter Felicity is taking her nap.

-The snapshot revealed the Duggar daughter wearing a pair of blue ribbed shorts that came up to about her mid thigh.
-She paired the shorts with a grey top.
-Jinger had her long locks tightly swept up into a high bun.
-She is taking a break from her workout to grab a drink to keep herself hydrated.
+The snapshot revealed the Duggar daughter wearing a pair of blue ribbed shorts that came up to about her mid-thigh.
+She paired the shorts with a gray top.
+Jinger had her long locks tightly swept up into a high bun and she was taking a break from her workout to grab a drink to keep herself hydrated.

-The TLC star appeared to be following an exercise video on her phone, as it is seen propped up onto the window sill in front of Jinger.
-You can also see some weights sitting right next to her in the snapshot, but those may be more likely a part of Jeremy’s workout.
+The TLC star appeared to be following an exercise video on her phone, as it was propped up onto the windowsill in front of Jinger.
+Some weights could also be seen sitting right next to her in the snapshot.

 Jinger Duggar is expecting her second child, another girl, in November, as announced just two weeks ago.
-This recent photo doesn’t pick up much of a baby bump at all, especially since she is facing the other way.
+This recent photo doesn’t pick up much of a baby bump at all, especially since she is facing away from the camera.
 Some of her followers think that this snap was possibly taken before she got pregnant, but that hasn’t been confirmed one way or the other.

 This Instagram post garnered over 19,000 likes in the first hour that it was shared.
 Duggar fans loved that Jinger is keeping herself healthy and fit.
 Her followers took to the comment section to share their thoughts.